VolkerH/Jupyter-Napari-Desktop/README.md

 * persistent volume claims

 Cluster:
-Talk to your IT department.
+If you run a Kubernetes cluster rather than a `minikube` on  a single server, there are many options around storage, authentication and networking that will have to be customized to your installation.
+If this is in an instittutional setting you best talk to your IT department.

 ## Custom solution
 TODO